Introduction

 عَذَابٌ- punishment

-Definite nouns are proper names given to a certain person, place, or object.
+Definite nouns are specific names attributed to a particular person, place, or object.

 Example: